ember-learn/guides-source/guides/release/tutorial/08-working-with-data.md

 Now that we have things in place, let's do the fun part of removing _all_ our hard-coded values from the model hook and actually fetch some data from the server!

 In a production app, the data that we'd fetch would most likely come from a remote API server.
 To avoid setting up an API server just for this tutorial, we will put some JSON data into the `public` folder instead.
-That way, we can still request this JSON data with regular HTTP requests — just like we would with a real API server  — but without having to write any server logic.
+That way, we can still request this JSON data with regular HTTP requests—just like we would with a real API server —but without having to write any server logic.

 But where will the data come from?
 You can <a href="/downloads/data.zip" download="data.zip">download this data file</a>, where we have prepared some JSON data and bundled it into a `.zip` file format.
 Extract its content into the `public` folder.

-Commit: Temporarily disable image optimization
-The image optimization setting is known to be pretty slow.
-This is not usually a problem because the step is not performed when the images didn't change.
-Most of the time, at most one or two images will change per build so that's not a big issue.

-With the flood of new images added in part 2 (#75), this step is now pushing us over the 50 min time limit on Travis.
-This commit disable the step for now so it can be run manually outside of CI.

-This commit should be reverted once the build is green again.

----